Only Fools and Horses: International remakes

 There have been several plans to produce an American version.
 One was to be a star vehicle for former M*A*S*H actor Harry Morgan, with Grandad rather than Del becoming the lead character.
 The other, entitled This Time Next Year..., would have seen the Trotters renamed the Flannagans.
 A draft script was written for the latter, but neither show materialised.
-In 2010 Steve Carell, star of the US version of The Office, expressed an interest in making an American version of the series, with him to star as Del Boy.
+In 2010, Steve Carell, star of the American version of The Office, expressed an interest in making an American version of the series, with him to star as Del Boy.
 In January 2012 US network ABC commissioned a pilot of an Only Fools and Horses remake titled "King of Van Nuys", written by Scrubs writers Steven Cragg and Brian Bradley.
 It was developed, rejected and then redeveloped, only to be rejected again later in the year.
 The pilot starred John Leguizamo as Del, Dustin Ybarra as his brother Rodney and Christopher Lloyd as Grandad.
+The unreleased pilot was released onto YouTube in August 2023.

-A parody called Only Jerks and Horses was written by David Walliams and Matt Lucas and directed by Edgar Wright in 1997.
+A parody of American adaptations of British shows called Only Jerks and Horses was written by David Walliams and Matt Lucas and directed by Edgar Wright in 1997.